-The curtains have fallen on yet another enriching and insightful journey – the 2023 UNC Project-China / SESH /GDDH Annual Conference.
-This annual gathering, which, after a three-year suspension, resumed on October 11th and 12th, served as a platform for professionals, community partners, and researchers from various fields to exchange insights, discuss findings, and foster collaboration.
+The curtains have fallen on yet another enriching and insightful journey: the 2023 UNC Project-China / SESH /GDDH Annual Conference.
+This annual gathering resumed on Oct.
+11-12 after a three-year suspension, serving as a platform for professionals, community partners, and researchers from various fields to exchange insights, discuss research findings, and foster collaboration (submitted by UNC Project China).

 The annual conference is built upon the UNC Project-China community and beyond, providing a forum for converging diverse perspectives and investigating innovative approaches to health challenges.
 Originating from various parts of the world, the participants came together to promote community-driven healthcare interventions, implementation science, and research.